Kulwch/Groupomania/README.md

 ﻿A- Groupomania
 7th project in Openclassrooms junior webdeveloper course.

-Project's goal was to create a social meda application for a company.
+Project's goal was to create a social media application for a company.
 A choice had to be made between to features.
 Here the 9gag-like feature has been chosen.

 B- Features: